Liam Lawson: 2019

-In March 2019, Lawson joined MP Motorsport to contest the inaugural championship, alongside Richard Verschoor and Simo Laaksonen.
-His debut at Barcelona, did not go well, qualifying lowest of the MP Motorsport drivers before suffering a throttle motor failure in Race 1.
-The second round at Paul Ricard went much better, with him scoring his first points in ninth place in Race 1 and then improving to fifth place in Race 2.
-The Red Bull Ring round was rather forgettable, taking 14th and 25th.
-An impressive qualifying saw him at Silverstone in seventh, and in Race 1 Lawson dropped back to eighth.
-It gave him reverse pole for Race 2.
-Lawson held the lead for nearly half race distance before being overtaken by Leonardo Pulcini and Robert Shwartzman, eventually finishing third.
-This gave him and MP Motorsport's first podium of the season.
-Following that, Lawson did not score at all at both the Hungary and Spa-Francorchamps rounds.
-At Monza, Lawson he claimed 13th.
-However, he managed to progress up to seventh in Race 1, giving him a front row start for Race 2.
-At the start, Lawson dropped to fourth after being passed by Jake Hughes and fellow Red Bull junior Yuki Tsunoda.
-A few laps later, he was able to pass polesitter Fabio Scherer and later re-pass Hughes.
-Lawson would eventually finish second behind Tsunoda, taking his second podium of the season, earning another breakthrough.
-Starting 23rd for the final round at Sochi, Lawson only improved to 18th in Race 1.
-He charged back to eighth, stealing a point after overtaking Max Fewtrell and Christian Lundgaard on the last lap.
-Overall, Lawson was the highest scoring MP Motorsport driver with 41 points and scoring all two of the team's podiums.
-He finished 11th in the championship.
+In March 2019, Lawson joined MP Motorsport to contest the inaugural FIA Formula 3 Championship, alongside Richard Verschoor and Simo Laaksonen.
+His debut at Barcelona proved challenging, qualifying lowest of the MP Motorsport drivers and retired from Race 1 due to a throttle motor failure.
+Improvement followed in Paul Ricard, where he scored his first points with ninth place in Race 1 and further advanced to fifth in Race 2.
+After failing to score in Austria, he rebounded in Silverstone and held the lead for half of the race before being overtaken by Leonardo Pulcini and Robert Shwartzman, eventually securing third place.
+The result marked both Lawson's and MP Motorsport's first podium of the season.
+Lawson endured scoreless rounds in Hungary and Spa-Francorchamps before returning to form in Monza.
+After qualifying thirteenth, he progressed to seventh in Race 1, giving him a front row start in Race 2.
+Although he dropped positions at the start, Lawson recovered and passed Fabio Scherer and Jake Hughes to finish second behind Yuki Tsunoda, earning his second podium.
+In the final round in Sochi, Lawson made up ten positions in Race 2 to finish eighth, after overtaking Max Fewtrell and Christian Lundgaard on the last lap.
+Overall, Lawson concluded the season eleventh in the championship with 41 points, scoring both of the team's podium finishes.

 Macau Grand Prix

 Just two weeks after the final round, Lawson was announced to compete at that year's Macau Grand Prix, remaining with MP Motorsport.
-Lawson qualified 15th, but in the qualification race slipped back to 20th.
-What followed after that was a storming drive, eventually coming through to finish seventh.
+Lawson qualified fifteenth, but in the qualification race slipped back to twentieth, before eventually coming through to finish seventh.